PatrykMis/talkback-foss/README.md

 ## How to Build

+**NOTE**!
+This version won't build under Windows due to brltty incompatibilities, patches are welcome.
+Use a GNU/Linux distribution, WSL2 or GitHub CI.

-To build TalkBack, Issue `gradlew assembleRelease` command and sign the apk.
+To build TalkBack, Issue `./gradlew build` command.
+Sign the release apk first if you would like to use it.

 ## How to Install